This is a foreign exchange guide to the United Kingdom, British pound sterling currency news plus GBP transfers and travel tips.

 - Once your funds are received by the provider the converted GBP amount will be transfered to the recipient account you specify in the United Kingdom.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more British pound sterling deposited into the recipient bank account in the United Kingdom and less margins and fees kept by the banks!
+Use our Send to GBP calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more British pound sterling deposited into the recipient bank account and less margins and fees kept by the banks!